 Many struggle with this relentless internal conflict and the onslaught of negative emotions that often result in a profound sense of isolation.
 The comments and judgment from others can add to your confusion and perhaps toxic sense of self.

 What is called for at this crossroad is self-compassion.
 You shouldn’t listen to your harsh self-criticism and dig down deep to find a way to be available and accommodating.
-Instead, honor your sense of personal limits and don’t make a commitment when committing to more than you can handle will invite undue hardship and risk your health and well-being.
+Instead, honor your sense of personal limits and don’t commit to more than you can handle.
+That will invite undue hardship and risk your health and well-being.

 End Negative Messages with Self-Compassion